AndrasKovacs/elaboration-zoo/06-first-class-poly/README.md

 There is dually an **application insertion problem**.
 When we infer type for a term, if the type is `{x : A} → B`, apply the term to a fresh meta with type `A`.
-This is the basic insertion behavior that we know from Agda, which lets us elaborate `id true` to `id {Bool} true`.
+This is the basic insertion behavior that we know from Agda and GHC, which lets us elaborate `id true` to `id {Bool} true`.
 But if the inferred type is meta-headed, we again don't know for sure whether we should insert an application.
 Consider: